robinliu54/robinliu54.github.io/_pages/about.md

 # 💻 Projects

-## A Neural NetworkMetamodel of Delay Operator Using Link-to-link Segment
+## A Neural Network Metamodel of Delay Operator Using Link-to-link Segment
-#### *2023.6 to present* An independent project supervised by Prof. Yafeng Yin in UMich & Prof. Jinhua Zhao in MIT
+##### *2023.6 to present* An independent project supervised by Prof. Yafeng Yin in UMich & Prof. Jinhua Zhao in MIT
 - Decomposing the traditional path version into "link + turn" (segment) units and giving a new model;
 - Optimize neural network by integrating LSTM + 2dCNN to consider time sequences;
 - Introduce the SATCN algorithm to consider topological change.

 ## Traffic Safety Evaluation Using Surrogate SatefyMeasures in Intersections
-#### *2023.2 - 2023.12* Supervised by Prof. Meng Li in Tsinghua-Daimler Joint Research Center
+##### *2023.2 - 2023.12* Supervised by Prof. Meng Li in Tsinghua-Daimler Joint Research Center
 &nbsp; - Conducted exploratory analysis of intersection traffic participant trajectory data by XGBoost Classifier;
 &nbsp; - Established a set of non-motorized red-light running behaviors based on the PCA Model.